www.locriantica.it

 The Dioscuri are the twins Castor and Pollux, sons of Zeus and Leda and brothers of Helen of Troy and of Clytemnestra.
 Leda, who was the wife of Tyndareus king of Sparta, spent the same night with his husband and with Zeus.
 From this unions born two couples of twins: Pollux and Helen of Troy from Zeus (therefore immortal) and Castor and Clytemnestra from Tyndareus (therefore mortal).

-Always together, they kidnapped the priestess Hilaeira and Phoebe with which they felt in love; but they were already betrothed to the cousins Idas and Lynceus, who fought against the Dioscuri for the love of the two women.
+Always together, they kidnapped the priestess Hilaeira and Phoebe with which they felt in love; but the two women were already betrothed to the cousins Idas and Lynceus, who fought against the Dioscuri for the love of the two women.
 During the fight Castor was killed by Idas, while Pollux killed Lynceus.
 The fight was stopped by Zeus, who killed Idas and carried Pollux to the Olympus.
 But Pollux refused his immortality if it couldn't be shared with his brother.
 Then Zeus granted that they could live one day each alternatively between Olympus and Hades.

 In the night sky Castor and Pollux are the two brightest stars of the Gemini (the twins) constellation.